Section 3313.951 | Qualifications for school resource officers.

 (i) The national association of school resource officers;

 (ii) The Ohio school resource officer association;

-(2) A school resource officer who is appointed to provide services to a school district or school prior to November 2, 2018, shall be exempt from compliance with the training requirements prescribed in division (B)(1)(b) of this section.
+(2) A school resource officer who is appointed to provide services to a school district or school prior to the effective date of this section shall be exempt from compliance with the training requirements prescribed in division (B)(1)(b) of this section.

 (a) School campuses;